rtbrick/bngblaster/docs/intro.md

 This allows to verify IP reachability by sending bidirectional traffic between all PPPoE sessions on access-interface and the network interface.
 The network interface is also used to inject downstream multicast test traffic for IPTV tests.
-It is also possible to send RAW traffic streams between multiple network interfaces.
+It is also possible to send RAW traffic streams between multiple network interfaces without any access interface defined for non-BNG testing.

+One popular example for non-BNG tests with the BNG Blaster is the verification of a BGP full-table by injecting around 1M prefixes and setting up traffic streams for all prefixes with at least one PPS (1M PPS).
+The BNG Blaster is able to verify and analyze every single flow with detailed per flow statistics (receive rate, loss, latency, ...).